amabee/aliceAI/README.md

 # Net Beans Alice
- Alice AI but with small tweaks
+ Simple Alice AI but with small tweaks